 ASL has a statutory duty to safeguard and promote the welfare of our students.
 All of our policies are aligned with Keeping Children Safe in Education 2018, Working Together to Safeguard Children, and Sexual violence and sexual harassment between children in schools and colleges, May 2018.

-We believe that classroom learning experiences are a meaningful and essential part of a student’s education.
+Classroom learning experiences are a meaningful and essential part of a student’s education.
 Even when a student makes up work while out of school, the classroom experience simply cannot be replicated.
 In addition to students missing out on the opportunity to ask clarifying questions in class or discuss concepts with a classmate, absences also impact teachers who have to re-teach material and students in attendance who may miss out on collaboration with and contributions from their peers.
 Also, an absent student misses out on the social-emotional connections to their peers, teachers, and staff in the community, which can make re-entry increasingly difficult.
 ASL’s comprehensive attendance policy is based on the premise that students must be present at school to learn at their highest potential.
-Please note that in addition to classes, attendance is mandatory at advisory meetings, assemblies, grade-level meetings, and other events during the school day, such as Human Rights Seminar and Aequitas workshops.
+Please note that in addition to classes, attendance is mandatory at advisory meetings, assemblies, grade-level meetings, and other events during the school day, such as Human Rights Symposium and Aequitas workshops.